• Birds and Bees, and Blue Bottle Trees

 Nancy K. Meyers of Iowa makes blue bottle art from recycled glass she buys for 5¢ each at her neighborhood grocery store.
 The bases are made from recycled rebar, lighting rods, even surplus curtain rods … the garden hides most of the “stems,” she explains, but the details on the rebar are especially eye catching with lots of texture.
 Blue bottles can also be placed on trees and shrub limbs, or posts with dowels inserted.
 Wiring bottles so that they dangle upside-down is another way to use the “fruits” of blue bottle recycling.

-Photo searches on the Internet also show how adaptable blue bottle trees are to many different climates … and how sturdy they are in cold weather, as long as they have some protection from high winds, and ice does not form inside of them.
+Blue bottle trees are adaptable to many different climates … and how sturdy they are in cold weather, as long as they have some protection from high winds, and ice does not form inside of them.

 How to start a blue bottle tree: